Zirafnik/screeps/README.md

 -function to calculate creep cost
 -function to calculate total energy stored
--repairer only for rampart => otherwise switching between roads and other, since roads first in arr
+-repairer only for rampart => otherwise switching between roads and other, since roads first in arr -add adjustable values (creep nums, creep body, creep src location...) all into one file